mysterI0s/readme-generator/Readme.md

 For deployment instructions, please refer to the `setup.sh` script, which automates the deployment process.

-## Acknowledgments

-Special thanks to the contributors and the open-source community for their support and collaboration.

----

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

----

 ## Fun Fact